HassineMohammedAnwer/holbertonschool-machine_learning/supervised_learning/0x02-tensorflow/README.md

 ## What is a checkpoint in TensorFlow?

 In TensorFlow, a checkpoint is a binary file that stores the state of a model at a specific point in time.
 Checkpoints are used to save and restore the variables of a model during training and inference.
-By saving checkpoints at regular intervals during training, you can resume training from the last saved point if the training process is interrupted or if you want to
+By saving checkpoints at regular intervals during training, you can resume training from the last saved point if the training process is interrupted or if you want totry out different hyperparameters or configurations on the same model.

+Checkpoints contain the values of all trainable and non-trainable variables of the model, such as weights, biases, and optimizer parameters, as well as the current step or epoch of the training process.
+Checkpoints can be saved to and loaded from local or remote storage, such as a file system, cloud storage, or a distributed file system.

+In addition to saving and restoring model parameters, checkpoints can also be used for model deployment, transfer learning, and fine-tuning.
+For example, you can use a pre-trained model checkpoint as a starting point for a new model or a different task, and freeze some or all of its layers to prevent them from being modified during training.
+Overall, checkpoints are an essential component of TensorFlow and deep learning workflows, enabling efficient and flexible training and deployment of complex models.